ahmed-shehataa/Diabetes_Task/README.md

-# Simple-Task
+# Diabetes-Task
-The task is to create a simple MVVM project in kotlin and compose
+The Diabetes is to create a simple MVVM project in kotlin and compose

 ## ScreenShots:
 <p align="center">